Dazz563/auth-flow/README.md

 Both android and ios folders at the root of the project are created!
 These are entirely stanalone native projects that should be considered part of your ionic app

-## Everytime you preform a build (a change is made or added) you'll need to copy those changes into your native projects.
+## Everytime you preform a build (a change is made or added to codebase) you'll need to copy those changes into your native projects.

 -   ionic build
 -   ionic cap copy